 Luckily, makeup artists and their celebrity clientele constantly dish up plenty of inspiration.
-So as a helpful how-to, we talked to four different celebrity makeup artists to get up close and personal with their favourite eye shadow looks.
+So as a helpful how-to, we talked to four different celebrity makeup artists to get up close and personal with their favorite eye shadow looks.
 Plus, they even shared their must-have products.
-Keep reading to learn how to apply eye shadow exactly like a celebrity makeup artist.

 Tip #1: Swap Black for Brown